tmenguy/ha-solcast-solar/README.md

 ## Known issues

 * Altering hard limit will alter recorded forecast history.
 This is currently by design and may not change.
-* Sample Sites (if set up in your Solcast dashboard) will be included in your forecasts retrieved by this integration and returned to Home Assistant.
+* Sample sites (if set up in your Solcast dashboard) will be included in your forecasts retrieved by this integration and returned to Home Assistant.
 <details>
     If you see sample sites (such as these [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SampleSites.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SampleSites.png)) remove them from your Solcast dashboard.
 </details>